mushroommp/mushroommp/README.md

 # 💫About Me :
 I'm currently working on my personal website

-I'm currently learning about lots of things, React Native, Unix commands, Javascript and more!
+I'm currently learning about lots of things, React Native, React, NextJS, Angular, Unix commands, Javascript and more!

 I'm looking to work on any interesting projects